-Court to rule on ex-South Korean leader's jailed confidante
+Friend of ex-SKorean president, Lotte chairman get prison

-SEOUL, South Korea – A South Korean court is set to deliver a verdict Tuesday in the case of a woman at the center of an influence-peddling scandal that triggered the country's first presidential impeachment and the conviction of an heir to the Samsung empire.
+SEOUL, South Korea – A former confidante accused of manipulating South Korea's former president for personal gain was sentenced Tuesday to 20 years in prison for bribery and other crimes in the political scandal that triggered the country's first presidential impeachment and the conviction of an heir to the Samsung empire.

 Continue Reading Below